-- H. Establish or modify the workweek, daily work shift, hours of work and days off; 3075 I. Establish work performance standards, which include, but are not limited to the 3076 priority, quality and quantity of work; 3077 J. 3078 Establish, allocate, reallocate or abolish positions and determine the skills and 3079 abilities necessary to perform the duties of such positions; K. Select, hire, assign, reassign, evaluate, retain, promote, demote, transfer and 3080 temporarily or permanently lay off employees; 3081 L. Determine, prioritize and assign work to be performed; 3082 M. Determine the need for and the method of scheduling, assigning, authorizing and 3083 approving overtime; 3084 N. Determine training needs, methods of training, and employees to be trained; 3085 3086 O. Determine the reasons for and methods by which employees will be laid off; and P. 3087 Suspend, demote, reduce pay, discharge and/or take other disciplinary actions.
-36.2 The Employer has the right to exercise all of the above rights and the lawful rights, 3088 prerogatives and functions of management.
-The Employer's non-exercise of any right, 3089 prerogative or function will not be deemed a waiver of such right or establishment of a 3090 3091 practice.
-ARTICLE 37 3092 MANDATORY SUBJECTS 3093 3094 3095 37.1 The Employer will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
-The Employer will notify the Executive Director of the Union, 3096 with a copy to the Chief Union Steward, of these changes and the Union may request 3097 3098 - is a mandatory subject.
+- H. Establish or modify the workweek, daily work shift, hours of work and days off; 3075 I. 3076 Establish work performance standards, which include, but are not limited to the priority, quality and quantity of work; 3077 J. Establish, allocate, reallocate or abolish positions and determine the skills and 3078 3079 abilities necessary to perform the duties of such positions; K. Select, hire, assign, reassign, evaluate, retain, promote, demote, transfer and 3080 temporarily or permanently lay off employees; 3081 3082 L. Determine, prioritize and assign work to be performed; 3083 M. Determine the need for and the method of scheduling, assigning, authorizing and 3084 approving overtime; N. Determine training needs, methods of training, and employees to be trained; 3085 O. 3086 Determine the reasons for and methods by which employees will be laid off; and P. Suspend, demote, reduce pay, discharge and/or take other disciplinary actions.
+3087 3088 36.2 The Employer has the right to exercise all of the above rights and the lawful rights, 3089 prerogatives and functions of management.
+The Employer's non-exercise of any right, prerogative or function will not be deemed a waiver of such right or establishment of a 3090 3091 practice.
+ARTICLE 37 3092 MANDATORY SUBJECTS 3093 3094 3095 37.1 The Employer will satisfy its collective bargaining obligation before changing a matter that 3096 3097 - is a mandatory subject.
 The Employer will notify the Executive Director of the Union, with a copy to the Chief Union Steward, of these changes and the Union may request discussions about and/or negotiations on the impact of these changes on employee's working conditions.
 The Union will notify Human Resource Services of any demands to bargain.
 The Union's request for bargaining should identify any known impacts to bargain.
 In the event the Union does not request discussions and/or negotiations within twenty-one (21) calendar days, the Employer may implement the changes without further discussions and/or negotiations.
 The timeframe for filing a demand to bargain will begin on the date the Employer has provided written notice to the Union.
 There may be emergency or mandated conditions that are outside of the Employer's control requiring immediate implementation, in which case the Employer will notify the Union as soon as possible.